 David Gwynne Evans, Flying Officer (Pilot), 132703, Royal Air Force Volunteer Reserve.
 David was the son of Sydney Charles and Evelyn Caroline Evans, of Hillside, Greenhill Avenue, Tenby.
 He was educated at Greenhill School before enlisting into the Royal Navy, training as an Engine Room Artificer at Portsmouth.
 David then became interested in flying, and left the Royal Navy to train as a Pilot with the Royal Air Force Volunteer Reserve.
 David then learnt to fly in Canada, with the Empire Air Training School, alongside David Booker from Tenby.
 Upon his return, he served as a Pilot with 86 Squadron, RAF, which was an anti shipping squadron, equipped with the Consolidated Liberator V. On 23 October 1943, David was co-pilot aboard Liberator FL954, which was detailed for convoy escort duty in the Atlantic.
 The aircraft took off but soon developed technical problems, and crashed at Lough Foyle, County Derry, Ireland, killing all eight of the crew.
 David was 22 years old, and was brought home to be buried at Tenby (St. Mary) Church Cemetery.

 Norman John Evans, Captain, 193795, the Welch Regiment.
+Norman was born on 15 August 1916, the son of John Henry Tennent Evans and Elizabeth Evans (nee Badham), of 33, Brewery Street, Pembroke Dock.
+The family then moved to 19, Trafalgar Road, Tenby.
 Norman was originally commissioned from the Welsh Guards into the Welch Regiment on 11 July 1941, probably after serving with the Welsh Guards during the fall of France in 1940.
 He was attached to the 9th Battalion, Cameronians for the invasion of Normandy.
 The battalion was attached to 46 Brigade, 15th (Scottish) Division, and landed on 17 June 1944 onto the Normandy beaches.
-In the coming weeks, the Division took part in the break out from the beaches, and on 11 July 1944, Norman was killed.
+In the coming weeks, the Division took part in the break out from the beaches, and took part in heavy fighting.
+Norman was killed on 11 July 1944, aged 27.
 He is buried at Beny-Sur-Mer Canadian War Cemetery, Reviers, France.
-He was 27 years old.
 His brother Richard Charles Evans also fell.

 Richard Charles Evans, Private, 14206505, the Somerset Light Infantry (Prince Albert's).
-Richard served with the 4th Battalion, Somerset Light Infantry, which was attached to 129 Brigade, 43rd (Wessex) Division.
+Richard was born on 16 June 1923, the son of John Henry Tennent Evans and Elizabeth Evans (nee Badham), of 19, Trafalgar Road, Tenby.
+He served with the 4th Battalion, Somerset Light Infantry, which was attached to 129 Brigade, 43rd (Wessex) Division.
 The brigade landed on the Normandy beaches on 23 June 1944, and took part in the break out from the beach-head.
-Richard was killed just days after landing, on 29 June 1944.
-He was 21 years old, and is buried at St. Manvieu War Cemetery, Cheux, France.
-He was 20 years old.
+Richard was killed just days after landing, on 29 June 1944, aged 21.
+He is buried at St. Manvieu War Cemetery, Cheux, France.
 His brother Norman John Evans also fell.
 Richard is to the left in the photograph.
 His brother Norman is alongside him.

 The Reverend Edward Thomas George, Chaplain 4th Class, 178165, Royal Army Chaplains' Department.
 Edward was born at Treorchy in 1895, the son of John and Hannah George.
 He was educated at University College, Cardiff and Memorial College, Brecon, before serving during the Great War with the Royal Air Force.
-Edward was serving as the Chaplain to the United Boards Troop at Pembroke Dock from 1925, and married Helen Mary Sandercock in 1927, and the couple resided at 135, Station Road, Tunstall, Stoke-on-Trent after 1929.
+Edward was serving as the Chaplain to the United Boards Troop at Pembroke Dock from 1925.
+He married Helen Mary Sandercock of Tenby in 1927, and the couple resided at 135, Station Road, Tunstall, Stoke-on-Trent after 1929.
 Upon the outbreak of WW2, Edward became Chaplain to the 22nd Battalion, Royal Fusiliers (City of London Regiment).
-He died on 21 June 1941, aged 46, and is buried at Tenby (St. Mary) Church Cemetery.
+He died at Colchester on 21 June 1941, aged 46, and is buried at Tenby (St. Mary) Church Cemetery.
 Edward is not commemorated at Tenby.

 Arthur R. J. Glass, Corporal, Royal Electrical and Mechanical Engineers.
 Arthur was born in Swindon in 1913, and was educated at Tenby Council School.
 He married Winifred T. Potter in Chelmsford in 1937, and served with the Royal Electrical and Mechanical Engineers.
 Little else has yet been discovered about Arthur, except that his death was registered at Haverfordwest in the last quarter of 1946.